graphql/graphiql/CONTRIBUTING.md

 for all packages.

-It will automatically create and prompt you for eacho of the pre-release versions that reflect the conventional pattern from the commit log - so some packages may end up prealpha, others may be preminor, etc.
+It will automatically create and prompt you for each of the pre-release versions that reflect the conventional pattern from the commit log - so some packages may end up pre-alpha, others may be pre-minor, etc.

 For example, if you made a change to `graphql-language-service-utils` there would be a new version for every single package.
-But if you made a change to `graphiql` in the commits since the last publih, there should only be a new pre-release version for `graphiql` when you run this command.
+But if you made a change to `graphiql` in the commits since the last publish, there should only be a new pre-release version for `graphiql` when you run this command.

-You can also `--amend` a previous release before publishing, if you wanted the changelog/etc entries to update and for it to re-run everything on the same version bump attempt.
+You can also `--amend` a previous release before publishing.

 Once this is complete, run `publish:prerelease` to complete this process, so that we can ensure we use pre-release tags.
+And then you'll of course authenticate again with your 2FA device.

 ### Graduating Prereleases